 Gender-affirming care in Alberta is accessible through primary care providers, as well as several specialty clinics available below.
-For additional information and supports, check out the Trans Wellness Initiative.
+For additional information and support, check out the Trans Wellness Initiative.

 The Gender Program at the University of Alberta in Edmonton also provides comprehensive assessments, as well as gender-affirming interventions in the areas of psychiatry, endocrinology, pediatric and adolescent medicine, and nursing support.